parallella/parallella-examples/para-para/README.md

 * Coprthr 1.6 installed per instructions below
 * openMPI installed per instructions below

 This example requires that OpenCL and MPI packages are installed.
 The Parallella Ubuntu image comes with theses packagaes pre-installed.
-Alternatively, the packages can be installed as shown below
+We rhighly recommend using the latest pre-packaged image available at downloads.parallella.org.
+Alternatively, the packages can also be installed as shown below:

 OpenCL:
 ```